 Breast that is very warm to the touch

-You will have follow-up visits so your doctor can see how well you’re healing.
+You will have follow-up visits so your surgeon can see how well you’re healing.
 If needed, stitches or drains will be removed at one of these visits.
 If you have any questions about your recovery, let your doctor know.
-And tell your doctor if you notice any changes in your breasts during or after your recovery.
+And tell your surgeon if you notice any changes in your breasts during or after your recovery.
 This may include injury to the breast or dimpling of the skin of your breast or nipple.
 If the implants leak or break, they will need to be removed or replaced.
 Also, be aware that your breasts may sag again over time.
-If you have any concerns about your surgery results, talk to your doctor.
+If you have any concerns about your surgery results, talk with your surgeon.

 Risks and possible complications include:

 Breasts that are not the same shape or size

 Excessive or visible scarring